moveaxlab/redux-sigma/README.md

 ![A state with a reaction](assets/reactions.png)

+If your state machine receives an event that triggers a transition while a reaction is running, `redux-sigma` will stop that reaction using the [`cancel`](https://redux-saga.js.org/docs/api/#canceltask) effect from `redux-saga`.

 By default, while the state machine is in `state_1`, each action of type `event_1` dispatched to the `redux` store will trigger the reaction.
 If several events that trigger a reaction are dispatched one after another,